fabiommendes/craftinginterpreters/book/introduction.md

 </aside>

-Our Java implementation was focused on being correct.
-Now that we have that down, we'll turn to also being *fast*.
-Our C interpreter will contain a <span name="compiler">compiler</span> that translates Lox to an efficient bytecode representation (don't worry, I'll get into what that means soon), which it then executes.
+Our Python implementation was focused on being correct.
+Now that we have that down, we'll turn to also being _fast_.
+Our Rust interpreter will contain a <span name="compiler">compiler</span> that translates Lox to an efficient bytecode representation (don't worry, I'll get into what that means soon), which it then executes.
 This is the same technique used by implementations of Lua, Python,